ezgisubasi/knn-from-scratch/README.md

 ### Scatter Plot

-Here is the scatter plot of the training data set.
+Here is the scatter plot visualization of the training data set.

 <img width="433" alt="Ekran Resmi 2021-03-15 20 42 05" src="https://user-images.githubusercontent.com/52889449/111196939-ea901380-85ce-11eb-9355-4853e44de3aa.png">

 ### Decision Boundaries

+These figures show the decision boundaries plot in k = 1 and k = 25 for each Sklearn and Scratch KNN implementations.
+As can be observed, there is no difference between the decision boundaries of the Sklearn KNN and the KNN that we coded from scratch.

 <img width="431" alt="Ekran Resmi 2021-03-15 20 42 45" src="https://user-images.githubusercontent.com/52889449/111197162-2e831880-85cf-11eb-8a42-ccb202f09d18.png">
 <img width="431" alt="Ekran Resmi 2021-03-15 20 43 05" src="https://user-images.githubusercontent.com/52889449/111197168-2fb44580-85cf-11eb-9a87-da2ddc29e23e.png">